 Does every plan cover the same illnesses?

-No. While most providers cover similar critical illnesses overall, providers can cover different illness differently, using varying definitions when paying a claim.
-In this it is important to ensure that you understand what, how and when your cover will pay out.
-Examples of critical illnesses that might be covered include stroke, heart attack and certain types and stages of cancer amongst many others.
+No. While most providers cover similar critical illnesses overall, providers can cover different illnesses differently, using varying definitions when paying a claim.
+In this, it is important to ensure that you understand what, how and when your cover will payout.
+Examples of critical illnesses that might be covered include stroke, heart attack, and certain types and stages of cancer amongst many others.

 Why do I need Critical Illness Cover?